 Preparation of videos on Good Servicing Practices, newsletter to keep the technicians and concerned stakeholders up to date on upcoming alternative refrigerants, development of amendments for non-HCFC building codes and template for amending curriculum of architectural colleges to include ODS issues were also undertaken.

-The enforcement capacity building with respect to mainstreaming HCFC issues/subjects in the general training curricula of National Academy of Customs Indirect Taxes and Narcotics (NACIN) was also undertaken.
+The enforcement capacity building with respect to mainstreaming HCFC issues/subjects in the general training curricula of NACIN was also undertaken.

 Impacts of HPMP Stage-I